Informal Guide to Moving to Tuscaloosa

 Buses

-Within the city, public transportation is limited to 6 major bus routes, operated by the Tuscaloosa Transit Authority, which covers most of the city.
-This includes a free University shuttle from UA campus to downtown Tuscaloosa for UA students, faculty and staff.
-For more details, please visit:
+Within the city, public transportation is limited to 7 major bus routes, operated by the Tuscaloosa Transit Authority, which covers most of the city.
+This includes a free University shuttle from UA campus to downtown Tuscaloosa for UA students, faculty, and staff.

 Taxis

-Many taxi companies as well as car sharing services such as Uber and Lyft are available.
-A list of major taxi companies is available at:
+Many taxi companies, as well as car-sharing services such as Uber and Lyft, are available.
+Find a list of major taxi companies on the Capstone International Center’s website.

 Trains